hochbaumGroup/Bounded-precision-simple-parametric/README.md

 # Linear Simple Parametric Minimum Cut using HPF

 This repository provides an implementation of the **HPF algorithm** to compute the **minimum cut** for a linear simple parametric flow problem.
-The problem is discretized over a user-specified precision, which represents the number of decimal places used in each calculation.
+The problem is discretized over a user-specified precision.

 ## Input Format